TheBrones/certbot-runner/README.md

 # Components:
   - Certbot standalone.
   - Scheduled (cron) job to run certbot monthly.
+  - Curl for executing actions to other systems.
   - Msmtp for sending E-mail alerts when job fails.
-  - Configurable actions to execute after succesful run to for example rsync the config and reload the configuration of the proxyserver(s).
+  - Configurable actions to execute after succesful run to for example rsync the config and reload the configuration of the proxyserver(s) or do a POST request using curl.

 # Setup:
 This will need a file mounted with the certs to maintain "domains.conf".